phpsu/ShellCommandBuilder/README.md

         false
     )
     ->addToBuilder()
-// redirectDescriptor is the more powerfull way of writing redirects bewtween File Descriptors
+// redirectDescriptor is the more powerful way of writing redirects between File Descriptors
 // argument 1: command that we redirect from/to
 // argument 2: direction of the redirect (true: >&, false <&)
 // argument 3: file descriptor before redirection
 // argument 4: file descriptor after redirection
-// so this example below would render: >&3
+// the example below would render: >&3
     ->redirectDescriptor('', true, null, 3);
 ShellBuilder::new()->add($builder)->redirectDescriptor('', true, 3, 1);
 ```

-If you want to direct a single or command or a list of commands into the background, you can achieve that by appending an ampersand `&` at the end of a command.
+If you want to direct a single command or a list of commands into the background, you can achieve that by appending an ampersand `&` at the end of a command.

 So maybe you want to do this:
 `./import-script & ./import-script2 &`